Indigenous education: Active participation

 A main model of learning is to incorporate children in various activities where they are expected to be active contributors.
-The different forms of activities can vary from momentary interactions to broad societal foundations and how those complement their community's traditions.
+Activities can vary from momentary interactions to broad societal foundations and how those complement their community's traditions.
 In Maya Belize culture, girls as young as four can work alongside their mothers when washing clothes in the river – rather than being given verbal instructions, they observe keenly, imitate to the best of their ability, and understand that their inclusion is crucial to the community.
-Rather than being separated and directed away from the mature work and the Indigenous heritage, children are expected to observe and pitch in.